-In a large research university like Rutgers, students in the Department of Italian benefit from a liberal arts college atmosphere – in smaller, seminar-style courses, they receive training directly from our award-winning research faculty.
+In a large research university like Rutgers, students in the Department of Italian benefit from a close-knit liberal arts college atmosphere – in smaller, seminar-style courses, they receive training directly from our award-winning research faculty.

 Most students in our program begin with little to no Italian, and complete their degree able to understand, discuss, and write analytically about novels, poetry, film, and pressing issues of international significance in their original language.